 - The OWP should have no more than three objectives, as stated in the project narrative. - The OWP should include all activities needed to successfully achieve each objective.
 Each objective can have up to 25 activities per year.
-The budget period for this NOFO begins September 30 and ends September 29 for each year of the project. - If an objective spans more than 1 year, the OWP should provide details about which activities will occur in each year. - We strongly encourage you to review the OWP form and instructions available at Grants.gov.
+The project year for this NOFO begins July 1 and ends June 30 for each year of the project. - If an objective spans more than one year, the OWP should provide details about which activities will occur in each year.

+We strongly encourage you to review the OWP form and instructions available at Grants.gov.